 To ensure prompt handling of unexpected matters, the Audit Committee has delegated to the Chairman of the Audit Committee the authority to amend or modify the list of audit and non-audit services and fees between meetings, as long as the additional or amended services do not affect Deloitte's independence under applicable rules.
-Any actions taken under this authority are reported to the Audit Committee at its next Committee meeting.
+Any actions taken under this authority are reported to the Audit Committee at its next face-to-face Committee meeting.

-All Deloitte services and fees in 2013 and 2012 were pre-approved by the Audit Committee or the Audit Committee Chairman.
+All Deloitte services and fees in 2014 and 2013 were pre-approved by the Audit Committee or the Audit Committee Chairman.

-(2) These amounts represent aggregate fees billed or expected to be billed by Deloitte for assurance and related services reasonably related to the performance of the audit or review of our financial statements for the fiscal years ended December 31, 2013 and 2012, that are not included in the audit fees listed above.
+(2) These amounts represent aggregate fees billed or expected to be billed by Deloitte for assurance and related services reasonably related to the performance of the audit or review of our financial statements for the fiscal years ended December 31, 2014 and 2013, that are not included in the audit fees listed above.
 These services include engagements related to employee benefit plans, due diligence assistance and other matters.
+Fees in 2014 include \$3,875,000 for audits of the combined financial statements of the health care business as required for the Form 10 registration statement and other audit-related services associated with the spin-off of our health care business.

-(3) These amounts represent Deloitte's aggregate fees for tax compliance, tax advice and tax planning for 2013 and 2012.
-For 2013, approximately \$527,000 was related to tax compliance/preparation fees.
+(3) These amounts represent Deloitte's aggregate fees for tax compliance, tax advice and tax planning for 2014 and 2013.
+For 2014, approximately \$446,000 was for tax compliance/preparation fees.